Frequently asked questions about Basis

-Why track resources and not just labor?
+Why track resources/processes and not just labor?

-The idea behind tracking labor and resources is that value is not just derived from labor, but also from what was given to us by the Earth.
-In order to know the true cost of something, we can’t just look at its labor content.
-Knowing both, producers aren’t just ordering products based on the labor content, but the resource content as well, which helps make more informed decisions along the supply chain.
+The idea behind tracking resources and processes is that value is not just derived from labor, but also from what was given to us by the Earth.
+In order to know the true cost of something, we can't just look at its labor content.
+Knowing both, producers aren't just ordering products based on the labor content, but the resource content as well, which helps make more informed decisions along the supply chain.

 This allows members of the system to adjust resource consumption to match the availability of various resources without relying on capitalist markets to do the right thing or waiting for complex government regulations that take years of bickering to agree on a half-solution.

 If companies are still valuing their outputs based on labor costs, won't there be just as much pressure to externalize?

 Yes.
 Given the system as described so far, a company with lower costs will get more orders, and have less chance of no longer being able to meet social needs (ie, "bankruptcy" in the current system).
 So there's still a pressure to lower costs, and there's still a need to have a job, and that job being axed creates the same survival drive that exists in capitalism.
 While profit is removed from production, some dynamics from capitalism still exist.

 That said, that companies will benefit from tracking certain processes that cause known externalities so they are incentivized to internalize their costs.

 - As mentioned above, catalog various externality-causing resources/processes and pay the workers of companies to track them.
 Then, allow network members to price those resources/processes.
 In the end, you effectively have self-managed, stateless Pigouvian taxes based off of crowdsourced knowledge.